JuliaImages/ImageBase.jl/README.md

 2. is very conservative to external dependencies outside JuliaImages unless there is a real need, in which case, it may just fit the first case.

+Functions provided by this package:

+- `restrict` for two-fold image downsample.
+(Originally from ImageTransformations.jl)
+- finite difference operator `fdiff`/`fdiff!` (Originally from Images.jl)

 [ImageCore]: https://github.com/JuliaImages/ImageCore.jl